haegen/MyMineSweeper/README.md

 # MyMinesSweeper
-i was board so i started to program minesweeper
+i was bored so i started to program minesweeper